phil-schmidtke/glassUI/README.md

 This is a component library for tailwindcss.
 It is a work in progress and is not ready for production use.
 If you find any bugs or have any suggestions please open an issue.

+You can already find this Package on [NPM:](https://www.npmjs.com/package/tailwind-glass)

 ## Installation

 To use this Component Libary, you have to install tailwindcss first.
 You can find the installation instructions [here](https://tailwindcss.com/docs/installation).